-What the organization looks like in practice is deploying their members – 18 bipartisan former cabinet secretaries, 500 businesses and NGOs, 250+ retired three and four-start generals and admirals, 3k state leaders, and 30k veterans for smart power – in the capital and around the country to push for security and prosperity, at home and abroad.
+What the organization looks like in practice is – 18 bipartisan former cabinet secretaries, 500 businesses and NGOs, 250+ retired three and four-start generals and admirals, 3k state leaders, and 30k veterans for smart power.
+These members are then deployed in the capital and around the country to push for security and prosperity, at home and abroad.

 Photo credit: USGLC

 How is the U.S. International Affairs Budget connected to climate?

 International Affairs is the art of maintaining positive relations among the global community- an important goal, to be sure.
 However, only 1% of the U.S. federal budget goes to international affairs, a figure which may be surprising.
 An overarching goal of USGLC in its work building relationships and bipartisan support is to make the case for expanding the IA Budget.

 In order to ensure security and prosperity among nations, this diplomatic craft cannot ignore the looming climate crisis, and the destabilizing effect of extreme weather and natural disasters on industry and agriculture.
 Those of which are the two pillars of livelihood among all nations.